TDarkShadow/iheartnewvegas/main.md

 - Throwables can be held and released, like grenades.
 - Vendors obey their Buy/Sell flags, restricting which items they accept.
 Meant to be used alongside **Misc Gameplay Merge** (Gameplay section).
 - Can't steal caps after paying for repairs.
-- Increased XP for discovering locations.
-Meant to be used alongside **Less Map Markers** (Overhauls section).
 - Binoculars can zoom in and out.
 - Entering VATS costs AP.
 - Opening Pip-Boy in combat costs AP.